Blog

 Supporting the Whole Family — Not Just the Child

-• Providing respite for parents — when a skilled nurse is present, parents can sleep, work, attend to other children, or simply recover
+• Providing respite for parents — when a skilled nurse is present, parents can sleep, work, attend to other children, or recover

 • Giving siblings normalcy — when medical care happens at home rather than in a hospital, the family stays together